autocompletejs/autocomplete.js/README.md

 * Up, down, left and right key cancel ajax.
 * Apply a new default CSS.
 * Use GruntJS to compile assert.
+* Use GruntJS to apply JSHint validation.
+* Replace "autocomplete:position" event by "position"

 ###For the v2